-The mission of the Literacy Council is to provide free instruction, through trained volunteer tutors, for adults in Union County who lack the skills of basic reading, writing, and mathematics, computer technology, and English as a second language.
+The mission of the Literacy Council is to provide free instruction, through trained volunteer tutors, for citizens in Union County who lack the skills of basic reading, writing, and mathematics, computer technology, and English as a second language.

-The Literacy Council of Union County was formed initially in 1986 to improve the lives of individuals who need assistance with basic skills for reading and to improve their comprehension of the written word.
+The Literacy Council of Union County was formed initially in 1986.
 Due to a lack of funding in 2009, the Council was dissolved.
 It was re-established in 2010 through a partnership between South Arkansas Community College and El Dorado Connections.
-In 2013, the Literacy Council was reassigned to the governance of the South Arkansas Regional Health Center Board and is managed by co-directors Linda Fitts of El Dorado Connections and Catherine Garrett of the Adult Education Department of South Arkansas Community College.
-The Literacy Council is now housed in the offices of El Dorado Connections.
+In 2013, the Literacy Council was reassigned to the governance of the South Arkansas Regional Health Center Board and is managed by the staff of El Dorado Connections.
+The part-time staff includes Dara Stanfill, Director; Carolyn Wilson, Literacy Facilitator; and Cheryl Splawn, Administrative Assistant.